 Keep calm, and don’t blame your son.
-Let him express his feelings and get ready to help him manage his emotions.
-After cooling down, try to give him consequences for his defiant acts without a physical sanction.
+Let him express his feelings, and get ready to help him manage his emotions.
+After he has cooled down, try to give him consequences for his defiant acts without a physical sanction.

 What causes a child to be mean?